 There’s nothing more frustrating (for both parties) than mismatched expectations around communication and support.
 If you need to reach your accountant frequently and they expect to speak only at scheduled monthly meetings, you’re not going to have the kind of support you need.
 Make sure you’re in alignment here and expect to pay a bit more for more comprehensive support.

 5. How Can You Help Me Run My Business Better?

 Accountants and bookkeepers can do so much more than put numbers in boxes!
 This is your chance to see how proactive your accountant is, and if they are ready and willing to partner with you for the good of your business.

-Now that you know what you’re looking for, it’s time to go out there and find the perfect accountant for your small business.
-Working with the right accountant or bookkeeper can save you time and money, drastically reduce your stress, and help you take your business to the next level.
+Now that you know what you’re looking for, it’s time to go out there and find the right accountant for your small business.
+Working with the right accountant or bookkeeper can save you time and money, drastically reduce your stress, help you better understand your business financial statements, and help you take your business to the next level.

 This post was updated in January 2022.